thedeepakmaurya/thedeepakmaurya/README.md

 - My Certifications
   - 📚 MERN Stack at DUCAT India
-  - 💻 React.js at Udemy
+  - 💻 React.js at NamasteDev
-  - 💻 JavaScript at NamasteyDev
+  - 💻 JavaScript at NamasteDev